Mateusz837/northwind-sql-analytics/README.md

 # Northwind SQL Analytics

 ## Overview
-This repository contains a SQL-based data analysis case study built on the classic Northwind sample database.
-The project applies analytical and business-oriented SQL techniques to explore practical questions related to revenue trends, customer behavior, retention, and operational performance.
-The analysis was designed as a portfolio project for Data Analyst and BI Analyst roles.
-It emphasizes clear query structure, readability, and practical business context, while leveraging advanced SQL concepts such as common table expressions (CTEs), window functions, cohort analysis, and reusable database objects.
+This repository contains a SQL analytics case study built on the classic Northwind sample database.
+The project explores revenue trends, customer behavior, retention patterns, and operational performance using structured, business-oriented SQL analysis.

+It was created as a portfolio project to demonstrate SQL skills using business-oriented data and realistic analytical scenarios.
+The implementation emphasizes clear query logic and analytical structure, leveraging advanced SQL techniques such as common table expressions (including recursive CTEs), window functions, cohort and retention analysis, time-series analysis, pivoting, and reusable database objects (UDFs and stored procedures).
 ---

 ## Tech Stack